TJacka/WireframeFullSite/README.md

 ## Future Optimizations:

-Build out with CSS and JS
+Build out with CSS and JS.

 </div>